Should I Feel Nervous That The Data World Is Changing At A Faster And Faster Pace And I Can’t Keep Up?

 I went out on placement for 3 months at a very prestigious financial software development house and was shown up for the know-nothing wannabe I really was.
 I bombed big time, totally out of my depth and very much aware that they thought I was a clown.

-I got my head down when we went back to RAP after placement and got two Microsoft exams in VB6 (pre Dot Net days of course) and used those, along with a welcome family introduction, to get an interview and eventual junior developer job at a local web and software development company.
+I got my head down when we went back to RAP after placement and got two Microsoft exams in Visual Basic 6 (pre Dot Net days of course) and used those, along with a welcome family introduction, to get an interview and eventual junior developer job at a local web and software development company.

 Don’t Bore Us, Get To The Chorus